AdobeDocs/analytics.en/help/components/c-marketing-channels/r-channel-rule-definitions.md

   </tr>
   <tr>
    <td colname="col1"> <p>Set the channel's value to </p> </td>
-   <td colname="col2"> <p>In addition to knowing which marketing channel brings a visitor to your site, you can know which banner ad, search keyword, or email campaign within the channel is getting credit for a visitor’s site activity.
+   <td colname="col2"> <p>In addition to knowing which marketing channel brings a visitor to your site, you can know which banner ad, search keyword, or email campaign within the channel is getting credit for a visitor's site activity.
 This ID is a channel value that is stored along with the channel.
 Often this value is a campaign ID embedded in the landing page or the referring URL; in other cases it is the search engine and search keyword combination, or the referring URL that most correctly identifies the visitor from a particular channel. </p> </td>
   </tr>
  </tbody>
 </table>